glwo/Gulp/README.md

 # Gulp Project

 Welcome to Gulp!
-This is a clone of the Yelp website, which provides locals with a user friendly to advertise and review businesses in New York and San Francisco.
+This is a clone of the Yelp website, which provides locals with a user friendly platform to advertise and review businesses in New York and San Francisco.
 We worked on this as a team of four to round off our experiences as students at AppAcademy.

 Deployed Live Link: https://gulp.onrender.com/